Dennis Green: College coaching career

 In 1981, Green was named the head coach of Northwestern University, a school that had gone 1–31–1 in its last 33 games.
 In 1981, he was only the second African American head coach in Division I-A history (the previous coach, Willie Jeffries, coached at Wichita State, which no longer has a football team).
 Green was named the Big Ten Conference Coach of the Year, as chosen by writers and broadcasters, in 1982 at Northwestern.
 He left Northwestern in 1985, doing a stint as the wide receivers coach for the San Francisco 49ers under his former boss at Stanford, Bill Walsh.
 In his last season with the San Francisco 49ers, they reached the 1989 NFL Super Bowl Championship Game, in which Green made the play call that led to John Taylor's 10-yard TD reception from Joe Montana that secured the win with 39 seconds left.

 In 1989, Green took the head coaching position at Stanford University, inheriting a team that had graduated 17 of its 21 starters from 1988.
-Green led the Cardinals from 1989 to 1991.
+Green led the Cardinal from 1989 to 1991.
 During that time, his teams finished with an overall record of 16–18, a .471 winning percentage, going 3–0 in the Big Game against the California Golden Bears.
 In 1990, his Stanford team defeated top-ranked Notre Dame in South Bend, Indiana.
 His tenure culminated with an 8–3 record (Stanford's best since 1986).
 A loss to Washington in the opening game of the season was the deciding factor for the Pac-10 championship.
-The Cardinals made an appearance in the 1991 Aloha Bowl, where his team lost to Georgia Tech on a last-minute touchdown.
+The Cardinal made an appearance in the 1991 Aloha Bowl, where his team lost to Georgia Tech on a last-minute touchdown.